-- \Level I of a world language in middle school consists of a two-year sequence of study that begins with level I part A in the 7th grade and is completed with level I part B in the 8th grade.
-Students who intend to participate in the IB program in high school should begin their world language studies in the 7th grade. - \Completion of exploratory courses or non-credit "Middle School" courses does not meet the requirements for completion of all or part of Level I of a world language.
+\Level I of a world language in middle school consists of a two-year sequence of study that begins with level I part A in the 7th grade and is completed with level I part B in the 8th grade.
+Students who intend to participate in the IB program in high school or earn the Global Languages endorsement should begin their world language studies in the 7th grade.

+\Completion of exploratory courses or non-credit "Middle School" courses does not meet the requirements for completion of all or part of Level I of a world language.
+This non-credit course may only be taken once in grades 6-8.